Micro Frontends ๐๏ธ

 logout() { this.currentUser.set(null); }}

-// Usage in any micro frontend@Component({ selector: 'app-profile', standalone: true})export class ProfileComponent { private sharedState = inject(SharedStateService);
+// Usage in any micro frontend@Component({ selector: 'app-profile',})export class ProfileComponent { private sharedState = inject(SharedStateService);

 user = this.sharedState.user; isAuthenticated = this.sharedState.isAuthenticated;